Jatana/ielts-band-predictor/README.md

 ## 0 · Description

 The dataset, scraped from [writing9.com](https://writing9.com), contains 11 000 IELTS Task-2 essays—exactly 1 000 for every half-band from 4.0 to 9.0.
+Before training, each text is passed through a lightweight filter that strips non-ASCII characters; if an essay loses more than a small threshold it is discarded.
-Band prediction is performed with the Hugging Face checkpoint [**bert-base-uncased**](https://huggingface.co/google-bert/bert-base-uncased) followed by a single linear layer; the lower ten Transformer blocks stay frozen during fine-tuning.
-A stratified 90 / 10 split is used for training and validation.
-After five epochs (≈ 3 min on a single GPU) the model reaches a validation MAE of about **0.8 band**, close to the \~0.5-band agreement typically seen between human graders.
+For scoring, we fine-tune the Hugging Face checkpoint [**bert-base-uncased**](https://huggingface.co/google-bert/bert-base-uncased) with a single linear head.
+The prompt and essay are concatenated as one input string—`PROMPT: <prompt> ESSAY: <essay>`.
+Ten of the twelve Transformer layers remain frozen, and the data are split 90 %/10 % (stratified) for training and validation.
+After five epochs (≈ 3 min on a single GPU) the model attains a validation MAE of ≈ 0.8 band, approaching the \~0.5-band consistency typical of human graders.

 ---